mideind/Yfirlestur/README.md

-Parts of this software were developed under the auspices of the Icelandic Government's 5-year Language Technology Programme for Icelandic, managed by Almannarómur.
+Parts of this software were developed under the auspices of the Icelandic Government's 5-year Language Technology Programme for Icelandic, managed by [Almannarómur](https://almannaromur.is/).
 The LT Programme is described [here](https://www.stjornarradid.is/lisalib/getfile.aspx?itemid=56f6368e-54f0-11e7-941a-005056bc530c) (English version [here](https://clarin.is/media/uploads/mlt-en.pdf)).

 ## Copyright and licensing

-Yfirlestur.is is Copyright © 2023 [Miðeind ehf.](https://mideind.is)
+Yfirlestur.is is Copyright © 2020-2025 [Miðeind ehf.](https://mideind.is)
 The original author of this software is *Vilhjálmur Þorsteinsson*.

 <a href="https://mideind.is"><img src="static/img/mideind-horizontal-small.png" alt="Miðeind ehf."